DigiKris/WorkLogTimer/README.md

 ## Updates
 Release 1.0.1 - Fixed WLT going multiple times to system tray when timer finishes and manually navigating to another screen.

 Release 2.0.0 - WLT no longer uses minimize to tray on close setting - instead it is minimize to tray.

+Release 2.0.1 - Fixed error where mouse double click on WLT in system tray did not open correctly.

 ## Download
 <a href="https://kkristjan.com/#downloads" target="_blank">Download</a>